LearnToProgramRoanoke/Learn-Arduboy/README.md

 # Learn-Arduboy
 Introduction to programming using the Arduboy to create simple games

+*Coming Fall 2019

-Designed to be a series of six lessons that provides a fun and entertaining introduction to programming using the awesome Arduboy game system.
+Designed to be a series of six lessons that provides a fun and entertaining intro to programming using the awesome Arduboy game system.
 Examples of lessons to be developed include:

-* **Hello World** - an introduction to the Arduino Integrated Development Environment (IDE), connecting the computer to the Arduboy with an USB cable.
+* **Hello World** - an introduction to the Arduino Integrated Development Environment (IDE) and connecting the computer to the Arduboy with an USB cable.
 To begin the journey, this lesson will include the ever-popular "Hello World" as the very first program and then advance to other variations of displaying text on the screen.

-* **Eight Ball Magic** - as the next step, the workshop will include a text-based game based on the classic Magic Eight Ball.
-This simple program demonstrates using an array to store text to display, capture button presses and perform different functions and incorporates bitmaps that are displayed on the screen.
+* **Eight Ball Magic** - as the next step, this lesson will include a text game based on the classic Magic Eight Ball.
+This simple program demonstrates using an array to store the text to display, capture button presses, code different functions and incorporate bitmaps that are displayed on the screen.

-* **Ardubreakout** - this session will load a popular "breakout" style game to the Arduboy and then step through how the game works and how to make changes to customize the game.
+* **Ardubreakout** - this lesson will load a popular "breakout" style game to the Arduboy.
+Students can then step through how the game works and how to make changes to customize the game.

-The final three lessons will embark on a journey to create a brand new game, stepping through game design concepts, coding game logic, graphical elements and troubleshooting errors along the way.
+The final three lessons will embark on a journey to create a brand new game, progressing through game design concepts, coding game logic, graphical elements and troubleshooting errors along the way.

 ## About Noke Codes